CYB3R-JUNKI3/Daymare-1998-VR/README.md

 ----

-## Important Notes
+## Important Notes / FAQ's
-- Hand gun aiming is pretty accurate
-- Shotgun a bit off at close range
-- Both Raven and Samuel "DownTown" levels, extremely poor performance and jitter badly in some places (game issue)
+:question: _Raven and Samuel "DownTown" levels, extremely poor performance and jitter badly in some places_

-- When Samuel is "Hallucinating" you will temporarily lose aiming ability, This Is Intentional, Not A Bug.
+:bulb: This is a game issue, sorry.

+---
-- You may see your character silhouette when your D.I.D is open (this stops you falling through the map)
+:question: _I can see my character silhouette when your D.I.D is open_

+:bulb: This stops you falling through the map, the silhouette will be invisible once you deactivate your D.I.D.

+---
-- There is pretty bad "Pop-In" on Samuel's Lighthouse level, left as-is, felt fitting as he is hallucinating.
+:question: _There is pretty bad "Pop-In" on Samuel's Lighthouse level_

+:bulb: I left this as-is, ..
+It felt quite fitting as he is hallucinating.

+---